 What Information Goes in Each Quarterly Submission

-Each MTD quarterly reporting submission includes:
+Each MTD quarterly reporting submission includes summary figures for the period:

 The system calculates your quarterly profit or loss automatically, but remember this is not your final tax liability — that comes after your annual End of Period Statement.